Cray-HPE/docs-csm/install/deploy_management_nodes.md

            'weave --local status connections | grep -i failed || true'
    ```

    If the check is successful, there will be no output.
-If you see messages like `IP allocation was seeded by different peers`, then `weave` appears to be split-brained.
+If messages like `IP allocation was seeded by different peers` are seen, then `weave` appears to be split-brained.
    At this point, it is necessary to wipe the NCNs and start the PXE boot again:

    1. Wipe the NCNs using the 'Basic Wipe' section of [Wipe NCN Disks for Reinstallation](wipe_ncn_disks_for_reinstallation.md).